jayachandru001/jayachandru001/README.md

 - 💬 Ask me about Nothing :)
 - 📫 How to reach me: @jayachandru001 Tweet me
 - 😄 Pronouns: Call me by name
-- ⚡ Fun fact: I am goging to complete my PG but I don't know nothing
+- ⚡ Fun fact: I am goging to completed my UG but I don't know anything
 <!--
 **jayachandru001/jayachandru001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->